zuo/unittest_expander/docs/reference.rst

 .. class:: Substitute(actual_object)

-   *actual_object* is the object to be wrapped (proxied).
+   *actual_object* is the object :ref:`to be proxied <about-substitute>`.

    ———

-   The public interface this class provides includes the following instance attribute (besides nearly all attributes of the proxied object -- see: :ref:`about-substitute`):
+   Apart from exposing in a transparent way nearly all attributes of the proxied object (also methods -- except :meth:`__call__`), the public interface this class provides includes also the following instance
+   attribute:

    .. attribute:: actual_object

-      The proxied object itself (not wrapped).
+      The proxied object itself (unwrapped).